texonica/company-dashboard/memory-bank/systemPatterns.md

 3. Next.js API route (/api/projects) receives the request
 4. API route authenticates the request (to be implemented)
 5. API route uses the AITable client to securely fetch project data
+6. API route applies rate limiting strategies to prevent hitting API limits
-6. API route fetches additional client and member data to resolve names
+7. API route fetches additional client and member data to resolve names
-7. Response data is transformed and processed as needed
+8. Response data is transformed and processed as needed
-8. Processed data is returned to the frontend
+9. Processed data is returned to the frontend
-9. ActiveProjects component renders the data with appropriate grouping and sorting
+10. ActiveProjects component renders the data with appropriate grouping and sorting
-10. User interacts with the data display (filtering and sorting to be enhanced)
+11. User interacts with the data display (filtering and sorting to be enhanced)
-11. User can manage project status via the StageDropdown or CRMStageDropdown components
+12. User can manage project status via the StageDropdown or CRMStageDropdown components
-12. User can edit date fields via DatePickerInput component with immediate API updates
+13. User can edit date fields via DatePickerInput component with immediate API updates
-13. User can edit URL fields via URLInput component with immediate API updates
+14. User can edit URL fields via URLInput component with immediate API updates
-14. User can access records directly in AITable via AITableViewButton
+15. User can access records directly in AITable via AITableViewButton

-Similar flow applies to ClickUp API requests, with API routes in /api/clickup acting as secure proxies.
+Similar flow applies to ClickUp API requests, with API routes in /api/clickup acting as secure proxies and applying rate limiting strategies.

+For Gemini AI capabilities, the flow is:
+1. User interacts with an AI-powered feature
+2. Frontend sends a request to the backend API
+3. API route (/api/gemini) receives the request
+4. API route authenticates the request (to be implemented)
+5. API route constructs the appropriate prompt with context
+6. API route selects the optimal Gemini model based on the task
+7. API route sends the request to Gemini API with secure credentials
+8. Response is processed and transformed as needed
+9. Results are returned to the frontend
+10. Frontend displays the AI-generated content to the user

 For financial data management, the planned flow is:
 1. User uploads financial data via CSV import